AviatrixSystems/Docs/HowTos/transitgw_external.rst

 How to configure?
 --------------------

 The configuration is the `Step 3 in the Transit Network workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_, when you select the option "External Device".
-We assume you have already completed Step 1 and Step 2.
+We assume you have already completed `Step 1 <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#launch-a-transit-gateway>`_ and `Step 2 <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#optionally-enable-ha-for-the-transit-gateway>`_.
 Follow the instructions below.

 1. Fill the parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~